stefanluedtke/stefanluedtke.github.io/index.markdown

    <h1 id="about">about </h1>
    <img src="docs/stefan.jpg" width="35%" style=" float:left; margin-right: 10px; margin-bottom: 0px">
       <p>
-         I am currently a PhD student under the supervion of Thomas Kirste in the <a href="https://www.mmis.informatik.uni-rostock.de/" target="_blank">Mobile Multimedia Information Systems Group</a> at the University of Rostock.
+        I am currently a postdoctoral researcher at the <a href="https://www.institute-for-enterprise-systems.de/"> Institute for Enterprise Systems </a>, University of Mannheim, in the research groups of <a href="https://www.uni-mannheim.de/dws/research/focus-groups/artificial-intelligence-prof-stuckenschmidt/"> Heiner Stuckenschmidt </a> and <a href="https://www.institute-for-enterprise-systems.de/index.php?id=49"> Christian Bartelt </a>.
       </p>
       <p>
-         In my research I focus on efficient Bayesian filtering algorithms for systems consisting of multiple, interacting entities.
-Such systems can be described conveniently by Multiset Rewriting Systems (MRS), which are ubiquitously used in the Modeling and Simulation community.
-However, probabilistic inference in such systems is hard, due to the large number of discrete system states.
-I try to figure out how to use, combine and extend recent advances in <em>Lifted Probabilistic Inference</em> and sampling-based inference to alleviate this hardness.
+         My research lies at the intersection of data-driven and knowledge-based (logic, planning) artificial intelligence methods.
+My goal is to understand how high-level prior knowledge can be combined with insights from data, allowing machines to reason about the world, even when training data is scarce.
+More specifically, I have been working on computational state-space models (symbolic specifications of dynamic systems), lifted probabilistic inference algorithms for such systems, and the combination of symbolic domain models and neural networks.
+         An important application domain of those methods is human activity recognition.
+In that regard, I have been involved in applied and interdisciplinary research projects concerned with the sensor-based assessment andassistance for people with cognitive impairment (e.g. dementia) and their caregivers.
       </p>
 </div>